 Needle roller linear guideways are offered in two highly compact designs: type N/O and type M/V. These types of linear guides are used in high-load applications with limited stroke.
 They support and guide high loads and high moments with great precision.
 The non-recirculating bearing design results in ultra-smooth linear motion.

-In general frictionless linear guideways, also called precision rail guides or linear bearings, for limited stroke length are equipped with cages which retain the rolling elements.
-At both rail ends it is possible to mount end pieces to prevent the cage from running out.
+Frictionless linear guideways for limited stroke length are also called precision rail guides or linear bearings.
+In general, they are equipped with cages which retain the rolling elements.
+It is possible to mount end pieces at both rail ends to prevent the cage from running out.